Everest High Passes Trek Overview

 Locals and their warm hospitality

 The natives of the Everest region are very friendly and welcoming.
 They run the lodges and other services along the trail, which make our journey somewhat bearable.
+As we all know about Sherpas, Everest Three High Passes Trek Voyage provides a unique opportunity to experience their lifestyle and spend time with them.

-Expert and reliable on field crew
+Expert and reliable on-field crew

+You trek with a record-breaking team of guides who have mapped numerous trekking and climbing routes in the Himalayas not once or twice but multiple times.
 Our team at Outfitter Himalaya is unparalleled in the industry.
 We have hand-picked the finest guides and porters, ensuring your safety and comfort throughout the trek.
-Our tested itinerary guarantees the best trekking experience.
+Our tested Itinerary guarantees the best trekking experience.

 Mountain views and other Himalayan wonder

 Despite all the hurdles involved in the Everest Three High Passes Odyssey, this trek is the best option for witnessing jaw-dropping mountain landscapes.
 Very few trekkers cross the three high passes in the Khumbu region, so only a few have seen the dramatic scenery from the top.
+Numerous mountains are visible throughout the trail, including the eight-thou sanders Mt.
+Everest (8,849 m), Mt.
+Lhotse (8,516 m), Mt.
+Cho Oyu (8,188 m), and Mt.
+Makalu (8,463 m).

 Some other famous giants you see are Nuptse (7,861 m), Ama Dablam (6,812 m), Island Peak (6,160 m), Pumori (7,161 m), Cholatse (6,440 m), Taboche (6,495 m), Thamserku (6,608 m), and Kangtega (6,782 m).
 The lower part of the trail is covered with lush green hills, and the upper part boasts barren rocky hills.
+Then come other Himalayan wonders, like gorgeous waterfalls, lakes, streams, rhododendron forests, moraines, glaciers, gorges, and icefalls.
+As you approach the high altitude, the scenery only gets alluring.